On Fourier restriction type problems on compact Lie groups: Discussion on the optimal range of

-We now provide evidence for Conjecture \ref{conjectureStrichartz} that the Strichartz estimate \eqref{Strichartz} should hold on any compact Lie group of rank $r\geq 2$ with canonical metrics for any $p>2+\frac{4}{d}$, which is the largest possible range except the endpoint, by studying class functions.
+We now provide evidence for Conjecture \ref{conjectureStrichartz}.
 As will be seen, Strichartz type estimates on tori become crucial.
-We first recall the following Strichartz estimates on tori, established by Bourgain and Demeter in \cite[Theorem 2.4 and Remark 2.5]{BD15} (see also \cite{Zha18} for the $\varepsilon$-removal).
+We first recall the following Strichartz estimates on tori, established by Bourgain and Demeter in \cite[Theorem 2.4 and Remark 2.5]{BD15A} (see also \cite{Zha18} for the $\varepsilon$-removal).

 \begin{thm} Let $(\cdot,\cdot)$ be a positive-definite quadratic form with integral coefficients in $r$ variables.
 Let $B$ be a bounded domain in $\R^r$ and let $I$ be a bounded interval.
 Then

 for all $p>\frac{2(r+2)}{r}$. \end{thm}